joaofrjesusbe/exercise-list-image-viewer/README.md

 ## Warning

-The following code will be fixed
+The following is not well structure:
 - Very raw detail view
+- PixabayNetwork package should be splited between generic and concrete

-More functionality to come in a different repository (TBD):
+More functionality to come in a different repository:
 - Resources white-label
 - Improved detail UI
 - Improved search functionality